nikeedev/playlib.v/README.md

-# playlib.v
+# Playlib game library

-I built before a simple but yet interesting js library i called [Playlib](https://github.com/nikeedev/playlib).
+I built before a simple but yet interesting JS library i called [Playlib](https://github.com/nikeedev/playlib).
+Here i am again, with a *sequel!*

 Now as i'm more into V i will slowly turning playlib into playlib.v version :)